bufbuild-ru/docs/docs/bufstream/reference/configuration/helm-values/index.md

 ### `observability.exporter.address`

 \_string_Open Telemetry base endpoint to push metrics and traces.
 The value has a host and an optional port.
 It should not include the URL path, such as "/v1/traces" or the scheme.
-This can be overriden by metrics.address or tracing.address.Defaults to `""`.
+This can be overridden by metrics.address or tracing.address.Defaults to `""`.

 ### `observability.exporter.insecure`

 \_bool_Whether to disable TLS for the exporter's HTTP connection.
-This can be overriden by metrics.insecure or tracing.insecure.Defaults to `false`.
+This can be overridden by metrics.insecure or tracing.insecure.Defaults to `false`.

 ### `observability.logLevel`